laurentperrinet/laurentperrinet.github.io/content/publication/kremkow-09-gns/index.md

   EU-15879-FACETS, BMBF 01GQ0420 to BCCN Freiburg [1] Kumar A., Schrader S., Aertsen
   A. and Rotter S. (2008).
 The high-conductance state of cortical networks.
 Neural Computation, 20(1):1--43.
 [2] Okun M. and Lampl I. (2008).
-Instantaneous correlation of excitation and inhibition during ongoing and sensory- evoked activities.
+Instantaneous correlation of excitation and inhibition during ongoing and sensory-evoked activities.
 Nat Neurosci, 11(5):535--7.
 [3] Baudot P., Levy M., Marre O., Monier C. and Frégnac (2008).
 [4] Abeles M. (1991).
 Corticonics: Neural circuits of the cerebral cortex.
 Cambridge, UK [5] Diesmann M., Gewaltig M-O and Aertsen A. (1999).
 Stable propagation of synchronous spiking in cortical neural networks.
 Nature, 402(6761):529--33.
-[6] Kumar A., Rotter S. and Aertsen A. (2008), Conditions for propagating synchronous spiking and asynchronous firing rates in a cortical network model.
+[6] Kumar A., Rotter
+  S. and Aertsen A. (2008), Conditions for propagating synchronous spiking and asynchronous firing rates in a cortical network model.
 J Neurosci 28 (20), 5268--80.
 Preliminary Program'
 authors:
 - Jens Kremkow
 - Laurent U Perrinet